bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 So these are actually gonna be long series of information, a lot like an XPUB is.
 XPUBs can be quite long.
 They're encoded in Bech32.
-I don't really care about the encoding.
+(XPUBs are encoded using Base58Check.
+The new `spscan` and `spspend` key expressions are encoded in Bech32) I don't really care about the encoding.
 All I care about is what information is inside of them.
 So what exactly goes in this dot, dot, dot portion of a key expression for a silent payment?
 For, okay, so this is from the BIP proposal that Craig wrote.
-He's got `spscan` and `sppend`.
+He's got `spscan` and `spspend`.
 So actually, he kind of then defines the data part.
 It starts with the character "q", because that's V0.
 And then there's a payload in each of them.
 I'm not going to look at the actual BIP, but I'm just going to kind of explain what's in them.

+## The `spscan` Key Expression

 So for `spscan`, the first kind of piece of information that you're going to have in this Bech32 string is a private key.
 This is going to be something called the scan key.
 For silent payments, there's basically two keys involved in each one.
-One is a scan key that's what allows you to go through every single out point and figure out whether or not it belongs to your wallet
+One is a scan key that's what allows you to go through every single outpoint and figure out whether or not it belongs to your wallet
 You actually need two pieces of information though
 You need the scan key and then you need oh and the scan key since it's a private key All private key material in Bitcoin is 32 bytes of random data, so it's just a number, and this is no different, so you're going to have a 32 byte piece of information, which is a private key, and that's gonna be your scan key, and then there's gonna be a second key inside of this basically key expression, and for the scan type of it, it's actually gonna be a public key.